troybowman/pi/README.md

 A simple Qt application.

-It creates a mainwindow containing a text edit and responds to key presses.

-All of the other branches do something unique and interesting.
+It shows how to create a simple QAction with a shortcut